Coherence via reiterated beam splitting: Introduction

 \section{Introduction}

 The beam splitter is a basic device in optics conceived to create coherence in the classical realm and is therefore a fundamental element in interferometry.
 Its role is no less relevant in quantum optics \cite{MW95,LS95}.
-In this real, it allows to easily perform fundamental quantum state transformations, such as entanglement generation, state measurements like tomography, or certifications of nonclassicality.
-For this reason, it is present in most of the photonic implementations of the quantum applications \cite{logic,BSampling,DNM21}.
-Thus we investigate beam splitting as a coherence making process in quantum optics.
+In this realm, it allows one to easily perform fundamental quantum state transformations, such as entanglement generation, state measurements like tomography, and certification of nonclassicality.
+For this reason, it is present in most photonic implementations of quantum applications \cite{logic,BSampling,DNM21}.
+Thus, we investigate beam splitting as a coherence-making process in quantum optics.